 Typically, gluten-free baked goods become denser when they’re stored.
 However, these pancakes are the exception.

-You can also freeze the pancakes for up to 3 months.
+Freezer: You can freeze the pancakes for up to 3 months.
 Make sure to store them separated between layers of parchment paper so that they don’t break apart from sticking.
 When you want them, let them thaw overnight in the fridge.

 Though you can substitute water for milk in pancakes, it does change the rich texture a bit.
 If you have any milk at all, use what’s left and then substitute just what you need.

-Other Gluten-Free Breakfast Recipes You'll Love
+More Dairy and Gluten-Free Breakfast Recipes

 Fluffy Dairy and Gluten Free Pancakes